Jean de Vivonne: Dispute over precedence

 Pisani would demonstrate his hostility to the Spanish at the Papal court over the matter of the canonisation of a Spanish Franciscan named Diego de Alcalá.
-For Philip the canonisation was a great honour and the conde de Olivares wished to enjoy diplomatic precedence for this day which would be in honour of Spain.
+For Philip the canonisation was a great honour and the count of Olivares wished to enjoy diplomatic precedence for this day which would be in honour of Spain.
 To facilitate this, the cardinale de Rusticucci (cardinal of Rusticucci) appealed to Pisani on 25 June to call in sick on the day of the event (2 July).
 Pisani reported to Henri his horror at the prospect, saying that even were he on the 'point of death' he would still 'drag himself on his stomach' to show the king of Spain that he was inferior to the king of France.
 He added that saints belonged to all countries, and if Spain wished to have a monopoly on this saint, then he should be excluded from the common calendar.
 He affirmed to Henri his determination to be at the ceremony, and honour Diego as a universal saint.

 Refusing to back down despite Rusticucci's pleas, he attended the ceremony with his precedence over the Spanish.
-Unable to tolerate this, Olivares called in sick to be replaced by cardenal Deza.
+Unable to tolerate this, Olivares called in sick to be replaced by cardinal Deza.
 Olivares would not forgive the French for a long time.

 On 4 July Henri noted with impatience to Pisani that if he did not have peace in his kingdom within the next several weeks, he would enter open war with the ligueurs.
 He thanked the Pope through Pisani for offering the services of a Legate, but requested this role be given to the Nuncio.
 On 21 July he concluded an agreement with the ligueurs in the edict of Union in which he swore never again to make an accord with 'heretics'.
 Similarly France was never to have a 'heretical' king, he would adopt the decisions of the Council of Trent, grant to the Catholic princes the towns conceded to them in the 1585 treaty of Nemours, relieve Épernon of his governate of Boulogne and sell off the property of Protestants.
 With this agreement confirmed, Henri assured Pisani he would now be waging war against the Protestants alongside the ligueur leaders the duc de Guise and duc de Mayenne.